DataIntellectTech/SEMO-downloader/README.md

 ### Index Prices

+The Index Prices table contains index price data for the Day Ahead, Intraday 1, Intraday 2 & Intraday 3 auctions.
+The ETS Market Results Report which this table is formatted from is published once daily for the prior trading day, excluding weekends where the data for Friday, Saturday & Sunday is published on the Monday.

 | Column Header | Description |
 | ----- | ----- |
 | date  | Partition Date |